ZellyPish/zellychat/README.md

 imports: {
           // ...

-          "react": true, // this is adding react to our project
+          "react": true, // this will add React to our project

           // ...
         },